 TRAVERTINE Tile CLEANING

-Cleaning Travertine is a vital step when it comes to the maintenance of travertine tile flooring.
+Cleaning Travertine is a vital step in the maintenance of travertine tile flooring.

-It will help to keep them in great condition.
+It will help keep them in perfect condition.

 Mopping, vacuuming, or sweeping are among the travertine tile cleaning methods that you can use.
 Whichever method you choose, you should do it at least three days per week.

 And when you do so, you will prevent dirt from penetrating through the pores of the tiles, thus minimizing damage.
 Also, you can clean your travertine tiles using a piece of dry cloth and a cleaning product.
 If you opt to use a cleaning product, make sure it’s safe for the tiles.
 It should not be acidic or abrasive, as using the wrong cleaning product can lead to irreversible damage.

 Grout, a combination of cement, sand, and water, is sometimes used to fill gaps between travertine tiles.

 It’s usually applied to prevent the tiles from cracking, due to seasonal expansion and contraction.

 However, grout lines also create an open space between the tiles, which can allow the buildup of moisture, grime, sand particles, and dirt.
 These elements may end up damaging your travertine tiles.
 So, whenever you are cleaning your travertine tiles, make sure you also pay attention to the grout lines.